George Parsons (ice hockey): Playing career

 Parsons was forced to retire from the NHL due to a rule prohibiting players with reduced sight.
 The league had previously adopted the Trushinski Bylaw by-law which forbade players with one eye to play.
-It was named after a minor leagueplayer named Frank Trushinski, who had lost sight in one eye, and then lost most of the sight in his other eye.
+It was named after a minor league player named Frank Trushinski, who had lost sight in one eye, and then lost most of the sight in his other eye.

 CCM hockey

 Parsons became involved with CCM hockey, helping to develop helmets and facial protection that would be safer for players.
 Within CCM, he was the North American sales manager to vice-president of product development.
 By early 1976, CCM had developed a hockey helmet complete with eye and face shield and lower face protector that was both approved by the Canadian Standards Association and endorsed by the Canadian Amateur Hockey Association.